 Personal data of (contacts at) clients

 We process the contact details (name, company name, phone number, email) of our contacts at our clients to execute orders for our clients, and to contact these people in the context thereof.
 We also use these details to bill our activities.
-The legal basis for this is that the data are necessary to perform the contract concluded with the client.
+The contacts' data processed is legally based on ACT’s legitimate interest (as the contacts are, strictly speaking, no party to the contract between ACT and the clients).
+This is different for clients who are natural persons (e.g. self-employed workers without employees).
+The processing of their data is necessary in the context of executing the contract with the clients.

 Finally, we use the clients’ contact details to conduct customer satisfaction surveys from time to time.
 Naturally, clients are not obliged to participate in such surveys.
-This processing is necessary in view of ACT Commodities’ legitimate interest to improve its services.
+This processing is necessary in view of ACT’s legitimate interest to improve its services.

 Recording conversations in the trading room